 While you can purchase as many or as few shares as you'd like, all the cruise lines that offer investor benefits require a minimum of 100 shares to be eligible for the credit.
-At current stock prices, you are looking at a substantial initial investment -- somewhere between $5,000 and $13,000, depending on which parent company you invest in and the cruise line's stock price at the time of purchase.
+You are looking at a substantial initial investment -- typically thousands of dollars, depending on which parent company you invest in and the cruise line's stock price at the time of purchase.

 While Cruise Critic cannot offer investment advice, members on the